 It is assumed that the originating and terminating CMSs trust each other.
-CMS_Q includes additional information, such as billing data containing the telephone number of the caller, in the INVITE message that it sends to CMS_T via the proxy.
+CMSo includes additional information, such as billing data containing the telephone number of the caller, in the INVITE message that it sends to CMS_T via the proxy.
 CMS_T then translates the dialed number into the address of the terminating MTA (MTA_T) and exchanges NCS signaling with MTA_T to create a (media) connection for the terminating endpoint.
 As part of the task of creating the connection, MTA_T selects the encoding and bandwidth requirements for the media streams and returns to CMS_T a session description containing a subset of the capabilities that were present in the NCS Create Connection request that are acceptable to MTA_T.
-CMS_T sends a GATE-SET message to the terminating CMTS (CMTS_T); this GATE-SET message conveys policy instructions allowing CMTS_T to create a gate for the IP flow associated with this phone call subsequent to the admission control that is performed following a resource reservation request.
+CMS_T sends a GATE-SET message to the terminating CMTS $(CMTS_T)$; this GATE-SET message conveys policy instructions allowing $CMTS_T$ to create a gate for the IP flow associated with this phone call subsequent to the admission control that is performed following a resource reservation request.
 CMS_T may send information in the GATE-SET message to notify CMTS_T of billing-related information such as the IP address of the terminating RKS, the Billing Correlation ID (see [23] for details (BCID) of the terminating event message stream, etc. (see [21] for further detail).
 CMS_T then sends the (2) 183- Session-Progress response back to CMS0 via the proxy.
-Included in the 183-Session-Progress response is the SDP from MTA_T, with an indication added by CMS_T that the terminating side agrees to meet the preconditions specified in the INVITE before alerting the user.
+Included in the 183-Session-Progress response is the SDP from MTA_T , with an indication added by CMS_T that the terminating side agrees to meet the preconditions specified in the INVITE before alerting the user.
 CMS0 then sends a GATE-SET message to the originating CMTS (CMTS0) to indicate that it can admit a gate for the IP flow associated with the phone call.
-CMS_O then sends an NCS ModifyConnection request to MTA_O, enabling MTA_O to start reserving resources.
+CMS_0 then sends an NCS ModifyConnection request to MTA0, enabling MTA0 to start reserving resources.

-The initial INVITE request and the 183-Session-Progress response contain a SIP Contact header to indicate the IP address of the remote CMS to be used for subsequent end-to-end SIP signaling exchanges as well as the BCID and the Financial Entity ID (FEID) of the CMS sending the message.
-CMS0 acknowledges the 183-Session-Progress directly to CMS_T using the (3) Provisional Reliable Ack (PRACK) message.
+The initial INVITE request and the 183-Session-Progress response contain a SIP Contact header to indicate the contact address of the remote CMS to be used for subsequent end-to-end SIP signaling exchanges as well as the BCID and the Financial Entity ID (FEID) of the CMS sending the message.
+CMS_0 acknowledges the 183-Session-Progress directly to CMS_T using the (3) Provisional Reliable Ack (PRACK) message.
+The contact address is in the form of a Globally Routable User-Agent URI (GRUU).
 The terminating CMS_T acknowledges the PRACK message with the (4) 200-OK message.
 At this point, resource reservation has not yet completed, and thus the preconditions have not yet been met.
 CMS_T now issues a modify connection command to MTA_T instructing it to reserve network resources.